alexmcdermid/railestate/README.md

 4. **Stopping the Container**
     To halt the running container, find the container ID with the `docker ps` command, then stop it using `docker stop <CONTAINER_ID>`.

-By following these steps, you can effortlessly run Railestate locally, allowing you to explore all its features without manual setup of individual components and dependencies.